-The stochastic oscillator indicator can be combined with indicators such as the moving average convergence divergence (MACD), moving averages, relative strength index (RSI) as well as other indicators.
+The stochastic oscillator indicator can be combined with indicators such as the moving average convergence divergence (MACD), moving averages and relative strength index (RSI).

-Based on the intended usage, you can read the indicator to determine overbought/sold signals, identify potential buy and sell signals with crossovers and/or divergence.
+Based on the intended usage, you can read the indicator to determine overbought/sold signals and identify potential buy and sell signals with crossovers and/or divergence.
 Additionally, you can use this oscillator indicator to anticipate the future trend direction.

 - Overbought and oversold alerts

 Overbought and oversold signals are noticed when the indicator takes values above 80 or below 20, which serve as a threshold.
 When the indicator value falls below 20, then an oversold alert appears while a value above 80 indicates an overbought signal.
-Accordingly, you should buy when the oscillator decreases below the 20-line and starts moving back again.
-While you should be selling if the indicator moves above the 80-line and then starts falling down.
-It’s worth mentioning that the signals are most accurate in a range bound market conditions.
+Accordingly, you should buy when the oscillator decreases below the 20-line and starts moving back again, and you should be selling if the indicator moves above the 80-line and then starts falling down.
+It is worth mentioning that the signals are most accurate in range-bound market conditions.